navillasa/biolingual-app/README.md

 * [3.
 Accessing APIs]
 * [4.
 Visualization]
 * [5.
 Challenges and Successes!]

+### 1. Concept

+Our idea began with the idea of an interactive "body map," where a user would be able to tap a part of the body, and trigger a display of that body part's name and description.
+When brainstorming the type of information to provide

+### 2. Initial Planning

+Early on, at first we were thinking that we would pick a body system such as musculoskeletal or circulatory, and then create labels for those parts alone.
+However, we soon realized that it would be more efficient within the scope of this project to limit our "selectable" body parts to the topical headings provided by the ApiMedic sandbox toolkit.

 ## If We Had More Time, we would...